 While in Atlanta touring, Bob Geldof heard the news story about Brenda Spencer.
 Geldof composed the song on the spot, originally as a reggae number.
 Back in Los Angeles after the tour, a studio demo was recorded with grand piano and vocals.
 By the time 'I Don't Like Mondays' was introduced onstage in Loch Lomond, Scotland, the song had been transformed dramatically.

 Brenda Spencer's parents tried to have the single banned in the US, without success.

 The video, directed by David Mallet, was one of the first to have a narrative story to it, albeit a rather abstract one.
 There is no reference to the shooting that inspired the song, but we see a schoolgirl leave class and return home, where her parents are watching television.

 In the UK, the song won the prestigious Best Pop Song and Outstanding British Lyric categories at The Ivor Novello Awards.
 It was also voted 1979's "Single of the Year" in the British Pop and Rock awards.

 Tori Amos covered this on her album Strange Little Girls.
 Every song on the album is a different take on a song written by a man.

-Bob Geldof sang this song along with members of the Boomtown Rats and Travis at the Live 8 concert in Hyde Park, London on July 2, 2005.
-Live 8 was a series of concerts, which occurred in the G8 nations and South Africa, that Geldof helped to organize in order to pressure world leaders to get rid of the debt of African nations.
+Bob Geldof sang this at the Live 8 concert in Hyde Park, London, on July 2, 2005.
+Live 8 was a series of concerts that in the G8 nations and South Africa that Geldof helped organize in an effort to pressure world leaders to get rid of the debt of African nations.
 "I Don't Like Mondays" was Geldof's only performance at the event; he was backed by the band Travis after they played their set.